The Information Systems exam covers material that is usually taught in an intro-level business course.

 Hardware and Systems Technology (15%)

-- Functions (computer, telecommunications, network hardware)
+- Functions (computer, operating systems, telecommunications, network hardware)

-- Computer architectures (mainframe, client/server, operating systems)
+- Computer classification (mainframe, personal computer, client/server, workstation, supercomputer)

 Software Development (10%)

-- Standards (proprietary, open source)
+- Standards (proprietary, open source, purpose)

 - Programming logic (Boolean, arithmetic, SQL)